top of page

 Home

-vernacular jazz artist
+jazz movement artist

 "For me, jazz dance and music have both the sincerity and virtuosity to live forever.
 I believe that although this art grew up in a specific era and culture, which is important to understand, it will always feel relevant.
 Jazz will always move the movers and inspire the improvisers."